logicalhacking/DASCA/README.md

     * Gradle Integration (Buildship)
   * From the [Scala IDE Update Site](http://scala-ide.org/download/current.html)
     * [Scala IDE and Scalatest Runner (the latter is optional)](http://download.scala-ide.org/sdk/lithium/e47/scala212/stable/site)
-  If you install the [Eclipse for Java EE Developers](http://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-ee-developers), you should get a version that includes already PDE, JSDT, and Buildship.
-Thus, you only need to add the Scala IDE.
 * The native libraries and the JNI packages for [CVC3](http://cs.nyu.edu/acsys/cvc3/).
   On a Debian-based Linux system, you need to install the package `libcvc3-5-jni`.
+CVC3 is only required for the sub-project `com.logicalhacking.dasca.dataflow` and the corresponding tests.

+Note, if you install the [Eclipse for Java EE Developers](http://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-ee-developers), you should get a version that includes already PDE, JSDT, and Buildship.
+Thus, you only need to add the Scala IDE.

 ### Checkout